ChiWang/TClonesArrayForMyEventClass/README.md

     the leaves are the data members in that class.
 >-------------------------------------------------------------------

-As I know, AMS-2, BES-III and Daya bay are using the same technical, that is:
+AMS-2, BES-III and Daya bay are using the same technical, that is:

     Define a event class which inherit from TObject, then create the event class as a shared library by using rootcint, then